Shutdown threat recedes as Trump softens stance on wall

 The turn of events kick-started negotiations that had been almost nonexistent since last week's televised meeting at the White House, when Trump neither accepted nor rejected the Democrats' offer.
 They had proposed keeping funding at current levels of $1.3 billion for border security fencing and other improvements, but not for the wall.

 The Senate's top Republican and Democratic leaders began negotiating new proposals and talks were expected to continue.
-One idea could be a stopgap measure into February.

 Senate Majority Leader Mitch McConnell said he was confident there would not be a government shutdown.
 McConnell said a stopgap measure could be approved, though he suggested that House Minority Leader Nancy Pelosi, who is poised to become House speaker when the Democrats take control Jan.
 3, would not want to saddle the new year with a budget brawl.